-- Animals are vulnerable to many of the same risks and hazards as people. - Owners have primary responsibility for the safety and welfare of their animals. - The success of an emergency plan for animals will depend largely on the preparations each animal owner takes in advance of an emergency. - Due to stress, animals may be more difficult to handle during emergencies. - Abandoned and feral animals may pose a risk to rescuers and the public. - Animals are more likely to contract and transmit diseases during major emergencies or disasters. - Animal food supplies may become contaminated, destroyed, or scarce during an emergency. - Large numbers and species of animals could become contaminated during a hazardous materials or chemical, biological, radiological, nuclear, or explosive incident. - Evacuation plans need to include transportation and shelter options for companion animals.
-Many individuals may refuse to evacuate if they are unable to take their animals with them, and no one should have to choose between evacuating to safety or remaining with their pets in harm's way. - Service animals are the only animals accepted at American Red Cross shelters.
+- Animals are vulnerable to many of the same risks and hazards as people. - Owners have primary responsibility for the safety and welfare of their animals. - The success of an emergency plan for animals will depend largely on the preparations each animal owner takes in advance of an emergency. - Due to stress, animals may be more difficult to handle during emergencies. - Abandoned and feral animals may pose a risk to rescuers and the public. - Animals are more likely to contract and transmit diseases during major emergencies or disasters. - Animal food supplies may become contaminated, destroyed, or scarce during an emergency. - Large numbers and species of animals could become contaminated during a hazardous materials or chemical, biological, radiological, nuclear, or explosive incident. - Whenever possible, evacuation plans should include transportation and shelter options for companion animals.
+Many individuals may refuse to evacuate if they are unable to take their animals with them, and no one should have to choose between evacuating to safety or remaining with their pets in harm's way. - Service animals are the only animals accepted at American Red Cross shelters. - Owners of service animals are to be evacuated, transported and shelter with their service animals

-- Livestock animals like cattle, horses, sheep, goats, pigs, and poultry may need to be evacuated, sheltered, and cared for in an emergency. - County Dog Services staff will collaborate extensively with animal welfare organizations, veterinarians, pet stores, breeders, emergency management officials, city and state agencies, and volunteer groups to develop community-specific plans.
+- Livestock animals like cattle, horses, sheep, goats, pigs, and poultry may need to be evacuated, sheltered, and cared for in an emergency. - County Dog Services staff will collaborate extensively with animal welfare organizations, veterinarians, breeders, emergency management officials, city and state agencies, and volunteer groups to develop community-specific plans.